Frequently Asked Questions

 How do I get accepted into Camp Courage?

 The camp is 100% free.
 In order to be accepted into camp the candidate must write an essay on one of two topics.
 The first is how they can improve someone else’s life that is less fortunate.
 The second is how they can improve their community.
-Instead of paying cash they have to do what they say in their essay, the only limitation is their imagination.
-Writing an essay instead of paying cash allows equal access regardless of economic status.
+Instead of paying tuition they have to do what they say in their essay, the only limitation is their imagination.
+Writing an essay instead of paying tuition allows equal access regardless of economic status.
 It’s also aligned with the main objectives of the emergency services to help people and their communities.
 It illustrates how hard work creates opportunities.
 It shows them to be thankful for what they have and to respect others that have less.
 It teaches the value of helping others.
 In addition, it makes them feel better about themselves.

 What is the selection criteria?

 Candidates were asked to write an essay on how to improve someone else’s life that is less fortunate or how they can improve their community.
-Instead of paying cash they do what they said in their essay.
+Instead of paying tuition they do what they said in their essay.

 Candidates will be selected for their depth of volunteer commitment and the completeness of their application.